Sport New Zealand Logo

 What Is Our Environment?

-Our coaching environment — our setting and the people we’re coaching, their age, level of ability, and their aims and ambitions — will also affect our philosophy.
+Our coaching environment — our setting and the people we’re coaching, their age, level of ability, and their aims and ambitions — will also affect our coaching philosophy.

-Distinguishing between Philosophy and Tactics
+Distinguishing between Coaching Philosophy and Tactics

 In the media, it’s increasingly common to refer to the philosophy of elite coaches while discussing the tactics they employ.
 But a coaching philosophy is much more than a tactical approach to playing a sport.

-Our philosophy, on the other hand, encompasses our beliefs, values, actions, and the way that we coach our athletes.
+Our coaching philosophy, on the other hand, encompasses our beliefs, values, actions, and the way that we coach our athletes.
 Tactics are just a small component within that.
 In youth sport, where the primary aim is to develop people (as well as athletes), tactics will naturally form a less significant part of our coaching philosophy.

 Given the role that team culture plays in helping young people to develop key character strengths and behaviours that will benefit them throughout their lives, we have an immense responsibility to create a positive team culture.
 We must be thoughtful of the values and behaviours that we promote and exhibit, and consistent in how we exhibit them.
-This is easier when they are built upon a solid coaching philosophy.

-What Kind of Coach Do We Want to Be?
+Beyond Coaching Practice: What Kind of Coach Do We Want to Be?

 “Historically, we’re very socialised into controlled coaching,” says Dan Abrahams, Sport Psychologist and former consultant to AFC Bournemouth.
 “It’s a misunderstanding of motivation, learning, and leadership.
 Learning is about discovery — through things like repetition without repetition, and self-organisation.
-I prefer an autonomy-supportive environment, which means helping players to motivate themselves, relate to what you’re doing, and express their own views.”

-No matter what our coaching vision, it’s important that our philosophy and our methodologies align.
-For example, if we believe in empowering athletes, that must extend to how we talk to them and share ideas, not just the activities we create at training sessions.
+No matter what our coaching vision, it’s important that our coaching philosophy and coaching methodology align.
+For instance, if we believe in developing athletes by empowering them, that must extend to how we talk to them and share ideas, not just the activities we create at training sessions; the ways we seek to educate, lead, and interact with athletes should always be a reflection of our coaching philosophy.

-Developing Your Own Coaching Philosophy
+Developing Your Own Coaching Philosophy (And Tying It to your Coaching Style)

 Finally, to develop your own coaching philosophy, it may help to break the process down.
 Here, we explain how to build a coaching philosophy in five simple stages: